 How to install a manual transfer switch?

-Below are the step by step instruction to install your portable generator transfer switch:
+Below is the step by step instruction to install your portable generator transfer switch:

 Step 1: First of all, you have to switch off your main power grid system from your home electrical service panel.
 You need to be careful while doing this as the terminals still get energized.